bradfriedlander/PcfProvider/README.md

 New-PSDrive PCF -PSProvider 'Pcf' -Root '\' -Uri run.pivotal.io -UserName (Get-Content 'user.txt') -Password (Get-Content 'password.txt')
 ```
 ## Drive Structure
-This provider uses a folder strcuture to map Pivotal Clound Foundry artifcats into PowerShell objects.
+This provider uses a folder structure to map Pivotal Cloud Foundry artifacts into PowerShell objects.
-* Level 1 is the category
+* Level 1 is the category.
+* Level 2 is an entity under the category.
+All categories have level 2 items.
+* Level 3 is the set of subcategories for an entity.
+The supported folders depend on the category.
+* Level 4 is an entity for a subcategory.

+Categories and subcategories
-** apps
+    * apps
-**
+	    * serviceBindings
+    * routes
+    * organizations
+	    * domains
+		* managers
+		* users
+    * services

 ## License
 [This is an open source project using the MIT license.](docs/LICENSE.md)